I-had-a-bad-idea/DocGen/docs/llm_summary.md

     details: str
     usage: str
     limitations: list[str]

 ### Purpose
-Represents the output of a symbol.
+A Pydantic model for representing a code symbol.

 ### Details
-Not specified.
+This class defines the fields that represent a code symbol, including its name, kind, start and end lines, definition, parent, purpose, details, usage, and limitations.

 ### Usage
-To use this class, you need to create an instance with the desired values for each attribute.
+To use this class, you need to create an instance of it and define its fields.

 ---